-While all healthcare risk waste has to be appropriately managed and treated, infectious waste can be a particularly complex waste stream to manage, because of the risks it poses to people who may come into contact with it.
+While all healthcare waste has to be appropriately managed and treated, infectious waste can be a particularly complex waste stream to manage, because of the risks it poses to people who may come into contact with it.

 Infectious waste needs to be treated to reduce / eliminate the risks present.
 Because of this, it costs more to treat and dispose of infectious waste than other healthcare wastes so it is important to practice good waste segregation.
 It is extremely important that proper waste segregation is practiced.